T800G/OfficeScroll/The Code Project Open License (CPOL) 1.02.md

 	<li><b>Indemnity. </b>You agree to defend, indemnify and hold harmless the Author and
-		the Publisher from and against any claims, suits, losses, damages, liabilities, costs, and expenses (including reasonable legal or attorneys fees) resulting from or relating to any use of the Work by You.
+		the Publisher from and against any claims, suits, losses, damages, liabilities, costs, and expenses (including reasonable legal or attorneys fees) resulting from or relating to any use of the Work by You.
 	</li>